 The Lenzing Group combines comprehensive expertise in operating pulp and biorefinery processes with decades of experience in three major fiber process technologies:

 - Viscose (rayon)

 The Lenzing Group’s high-quality fibers form the basis for a variety of nonwoven and textile applications ranging from elegant clothing and versatile denims to high-performance sports apparel, luxurious bed linen, and sustainable footwear.
-Due to their consistently high quality, biodegradability, and compostability, Lenzing fibers are also highly suitable for hygiene and personal care products as well as technical applications.
+Due to their consistently high quality Lenzing fibers are also highly suitable for hygiene and personal care products as well as technical applications.

-The business model of the Lenzing Group goes far beyond that of a traditional fiber producer.
-Together with its customers and partners, Lenzing develops innovative products along the value chain, creating added value for consumers.
-The Lenzing Group strives for the efficient utilization and processing of all raw materials and offers solutions to help redirect the textile sector towards a closed-loop economy.
-In order to reduce the speed of global warming and to accomplish the targets of the Paris Climate Agreement and the “Green Deal” of the EU Commission, Lenzing has a clear vision: namely to make a zero-carbon future come true.
+The Lenzing Group’s business model goes far beyond that of a traditional fiber producer.
+Together with its customers and partners, Lenzing develops innovative products across the value chain, creating added value for consumers.
+The Lenzing Group strives to achieve the efficient utilization and processing of all raw materials and offers solutions to help redirect the textile sector towards a closed-loop economy.
+In order to reduce the speed of global warming and to accomplish the targets of the Paris Climate Agreement and the “Green Deal” of the EU Commission, Lenzing has a clear vision: to make a net-zero future come true.

-Lenzing stands at the beginning of a long value chain in the textile and nonwovens industry that comprises several processing steps.
-The Lenzing Group’s business model is based on intensive collaboration and innovation support across all stages of this value chain.
+Lenzing is at the start of a long value chain in the textile and nonwovens industry that comprises several processing steps.
+The Lenzing Group’s business model is based on intense collaboration and innovation support across all stages of this value chain.
 As a raw material producer, the company is exposed to largely the same risks and opportunities as the value chain as whole.

 Supply and sourcing